1970 United States Grand Prix: Race report

 On lap 76, with a one-minute cushion, Stewart's Tyrrell began trailing smoke from its left-hand exhaust pipe.
 The smoke slowly grew worse, and Rodríguez tore into Stewart's lead, taking off five seconds a lap, while the Lotus teammates unlapped themselves.
 On lap 83, with its oil gone, the Cosworth engine in the Tyrrell seized, leaving Rodríguez with an 18.8 second lead over Fittipaldi, who led team-mate Reine Wisell by another 46 seconds.

 At the end of the 100th lap, Rodríguez coasted into the pit lane having run out of fuel.
 BRM refueled the car, but Rodríguez had lost 38 seconds to Fittipaldi, who took the lead.
 Rodríguez rejoined ahead of the second Lotus of Wisell.

 Fittipaldi recalled later, "I took the lead and, going over the finish line, I saw for the first time Colin [Chapman] jumping and throwing his hat, something I'd seen him do for Jim Clark and Graham Hill and Jochen, and I kept saying to myself, 'He's doing that for me.
 I won the race.
 I won the US Grand Prix!'
 It was unbelievable."

-His victory was the seventh American win for Lotus, and it clinched the Drivers' Championship for the team's dead leader, Jochen Rindt, and the Constructors' Championship for Lotus and Colin Chapman.
+His victory was the seventh American win for Lotus.
+It clinched the Drivers' Championship for the team's dead leader, Jochen Rindt, and the Constructors' Championship for Lotus and Colin Chapman.

 This was the final Grand Prix to be held on the 2.35 mi layout of the track, in use since 1956.
 Watkins Glen underwent extensive renovation over the course of 1971, including the lengthening of the track to 3.377 mi in time for that year's Grand Prix, with an interim layout adopted for the Six Hours sports car race beforehand.